 PayPal and worldwide shipping is available!

-Jonette has been a finalist in several art awards including:
+Jonette has been selected as a finalist in several art awards including:

 Public Speaking